Slitting PP、PS、PC and ABS Sheet for Carrier Tape: Material Challenges, Blade Selection, and Machine Requirements

 Choosing the Right Slitter for Carrier Tape Production

-PC, ABS, and PS carrier tape sheet slitting is a tighter-tolerance, harder-material application than most film or paper converting.
+Carrier tape sheet slitting is a tighter-tolerance, harder-material application than most film or paper converting.
 The edge quality standard is enforced by the embossing equipment immediately downstream — there is no buffer.

 Selecting the right slitter means matching the machine to the material: blade geometry for the specific sheet type, tension control that holds across a full reel, static management for transparent PC, and a rewind system that delivers consistent end-face quality run after run.